scottmotion/WP-Signups-Cron/signups-cron/README.txt

 == Description ==

-Enable a cron event that will remove active and/or pending signups from the database.
+Enable a cron event that will remove active and/or user pending signups from the database.

 Features:
 * Displays information about the signups table such as size and number of signups.